Heaters for sale

 Heat only the rooms you want to and avoid using the central heating unnecessarily.

-We have indoor heaters, outdoor heaters, super portable heaters and fan-assisted ones too.
+At Sheds Direct Ireland, we have indoor heaters, outdoor heaters, super portable heaters and fan-assisted ones too.

 With heater oils like Tozane now available on the Irish market, it has never been safer to use an Oil Heater.
 Read on below and see why so many people have made the switch to these Heaters and see how much you can save for yourself!